doubleailes/girolle/docs/content/authors/_index.md

 #
 # Note: We use quoted keys here.
 [extra.author_pages]
-"aaran-xu" = "authors/aaran-xu.md"
+"aaran-xu" = "authors/doubleailes.md"
 +++

-The authors of the blog articles.
+The authors of the project.